7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 7.11 Results

-Let’s extend our regression model and consider the following to be the final model in this sequence: What other variables may matter?
+Let’s extend our regression model and consider the following to be the final model in this sequence of models: What other variables may matter?
 Perhaps there are differences based on the subject of the course.
 We can add subject as a variable easily, as follows:

 # a linear model with the subject added